-Niko Shefer is a professional educator who currently works as a professor at the University of Oslo, where he teaches English literature to his students.
+Niko Shefer is a professional educator who currently works as a professor at the University in Africa, where he teaches English literature to his students.
 He has developed a reputation for being an engaging and informative teacher because he avoids many of the mistakes that those who are new to the profession tend to make.
 The following are amongst the most common blunders committed by new teachers.

 Poor Lesson Planning